-- NOTE: The IA and its IA Regulations form a code governing most aspects of auto insurance in B.C.
-The IA Regulations alone run 166 pages, and it is impossible to give a complete summary in a manual such as this.
-What follows is only a guide to help you locate the relevant sections of the IA and IA Regulations that you are likely to encounter. - NOTE: The IA and the IA Regulations were amended and renamed the IVA and IVR respectively.
-The notable changes in the IVA and IVR are outlined in Section III: Summary of Changes in the Insurance
+The Insurance (Vehicle) Act [IVA] and its Insurance (Vehicle) Regulation [IVR] form a code governing most aspects of auto insurance in B.C.
+The IVR alone runs 102 pages, and it is impossible to give a complete summary in a manual such as this.
+What follows is only a guide to help you locate the relevant sections of the IVA and IVR that you are likely to encounter.

-(Vehicle) Act and Insurance (Vehicle) Regulation, below.
-It is important to note that there are transitional provisions governing whether the old or the new provisions of the Act apply to an individual claim.
+The Insurance (Motor Vehicle) Act [IA] and the IA Regulations were amended and renamed the IVA and IVR respectively.
+The IVA and IVR came into force and effect on July 1, 2007.
+Notable changes in the IVA and IVR are outlined in Section III: Summary of Changes in the Insurance (Vehicle) Act and Insurance (Vehicle) Regulation, below.
+It is important to note that there are transitional provisions governing whether the provisions of the old Act, new Act, or both Acts apply to an individual claim.

-NOTE: Be sure to read the complete section in the act or its regulations before advising anyone.
+Be sure to read the complete section in the act or its regulations before advising anyone.